Oneflow-Inc/oneflow-documentation/en/docs/basics/03_dataset_dataloader.md

 ![fashionMNIST](./imgs/fashionMNIST.png)

-## Creating a Custom Dataset for your files
+## Creating a Custom Dataset for Your Files

-After inheriting [oneflow.utils.data.Dataset](https://oneflow.readthedocs.io/en/master/utils.html?highlight=oneflow.utils.data.Dataset#oneflow.utils.data.Dataset), we can custom a `Dataset`.
+A custom dataset can be defined by inheriting [oneflow.utils.data.Dataset](https://oneflow.readthedocs.io/en/master/utils.html?highlight=oneflow.utils.data.Dataset#oneflow.utils.data.Dataset).
 Custom `Dataset` can be used with `Dataloader` introduced in the next section to simplify data processing.

 Here is an example of how to create a custom `Dataset`, the key steps are:

-- inheriting `oneflow.utils.data.Dataset`
+- Inheriting `oneflow.utils.data.Dataset`
-- The `__len__`  function returns the number of samples in our dataset.
+- Implements the `__len__`  method that returns the number of samples in our dataset.
-- The`__getitem__` function loads and returns a sample from the dataset at the given `dataset_obj[idx]`.
+- Implements the `__getitem__` method that loads and returns a sample from the dataset when users call `dataset_obj[idx]`.

 ```python
 import numpy as np